Ghulam Actress Ridheema Tiwari & Jaskaran Singh Gandhi Get Hitched (PICS)

 - Meet Rani Mukherji: The Mardaani Of Bollywood

 After Rubina Dilaik and Abhinav Shukla, another television couple, Ridheema Tiwari and Jaskaran Singh Gandhi got married yesterday (June 28, 2018), in a traditional Hindu ceremony at a suburban hotel in Mumbai.
 The couple first met on the sets of the television show, Do Dil Ek Jaan, in 2013 and became friends.
 Eventually, their friendship blossomed into love.
-The couple had been together since two years.
+The couple has been together since two years.
 It was Ridheema who popped the question a month ago to Jaskaran, who instantly said 'yes'!

 The elated couple shared their wedding picture on social media.
 The bride looked beautiful in a pink and beige coloured lehenga with heavy jewellery, while Jaskaran complemented the bride perfectly in a pink sherwani and turban.